MMLabCodes/data-driven-representative-models-of-biobased-complex-fluids/README.md

 Before running these scripts:

 1. The functions folder from this associated [github](https://github.com/dyork1/data_driven_model_generator) must be in the same location as the above script/scripts.
-2. The paths in the scripts "data_driven_model_generator.py" and "data_driven_model_generator_cmd_line.py" must be changed to those in your machine.
-3. A csv file containing the following information must be available in the format below:
+2. A csv file containing the following information must be available in the format below:

 | Molecule | mw | area | smiles | formula | Total electronic energy (eV) | HOMO (eV) | LUMO(ev) | Chemical hardness | Dipole moment | Polarizability |
 |----------|----|------|--------|---------|------------------------------|-----------|----------|-------------------|---------------|---------------|